CodesDoWork/ross-bot/README.md

 - Open Telegram on your phone or desktop.
 - Navigate to **Settings** > **Chat Settings**.
-- Scroll down to **Change Chat Background** and choose a custom color scheme or apply the one provided with this code.
+- Scroll down to **Change Chat Background** and choose a custom color scheme or apply the one [provided](./theme/RossBot.attheme).

+Or use the following link: https://t.me/addtheme/OvOI6tBSrNnNCAXE

 #### 2. **Disable Telegram's In-App Browser**:
 To ensure that links (e.g., email or phone actions) are properly opened by external apps (and not within Telegram's browser), follow these steps: